AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-47908-a-value-less-than-or-equal-to-0-is-expected-error-during-checkout.md

 ---
 title: 'ACSD-47908: "a value less than or equal to 0 is expected" error during checkout'
-description: Apply the ACSD-47908 patch to fix the Adobe Commerce error "A value less than or equal to 0 is expected" when selecting the source and qty on the shipping step during checkout.
+description: Apply the ACSD-47908 patch to fix the Adobe Commerce error "A value less than or equal to 0 is expected" when selecting the source and quantity on the shipping step during checkout.
 ---
 # ACSD-47908: "a value less than or equal to 0 is expected" error during checkout